 If you are planning on catching the train from Gatwick, remember that only fold-away bikes are allowed at peak times and no bicycles can be taken on rail replacement buses.

 In South Terminal, cycle parking is available on the southbound side of the A23, next to NCR21 and the shuttle.
 On the opposite (northbound) side of the A23, more cycle parking is available next to the terminal building.
 There's also cycle parking next to the train line, under the terminal building directly off NCR21.

 In North Terminal, cycle parking is available on the forecourt under the shuttle.

 Please ensure that all cycles are left in designated locations.

-The cycle parking area is monitored by CCTV and car park security staff.
-However, cycles are left entirely at your own risk and Gatwick Airport Ltd cannot be held responsible for any loss or damage to cycles or equipment left in this area.
+Cycles are left entirely at your own risk and Gatwick Airport Ltd cannot be held responsible for any loss or damage to cycles or equipment left on site.